Karena Tapsak

 As a teacher, Eli has worked with students of all ages, from preschoolers to adults.
 He is the co-founder and director of the Charles Washington Youth Orchestra and the Lighthouse Baptist Church Children’s Choir.
 His passion lies in the opportunity to affect a student’s life in a positive way.
 He loves proving that they are capable of far more than they might imagine, teaching them how to learn, and enabling them to see farther down the road of learning.
 Through music, he shows them to always be curious, helping every student unleash their own creative spark and open the door to discovery.
 He believes that a teacher has an important responsibility that requires constant dedication, hard work, and self-evaluation to ensure every student gets the very best they deserve.

+Eli has clocked up countless hours as a professional violinist, playing everything from a sold out all Beatles show to appearing on stage with Celtic Women, the Irish Tenors and Wynton Marsalis.
 Under the banner of Nova Strings, Eli collaborates with the area’s premier musicians to perform as a String Quartet, String Trio or String Duo or Solo Violin.
 All musicians Eli works with are full-time professional classical musicians, mostly all with a master’s degree or higher.

 Taking great pride in his work, Eli loves every detail of preparing for a wedding or special event, from hand curating song selections to create the perfect ambiance, to promptly responding to communications and handling all logistical details.
 Every event is guaranteed by a written contract to ensure your peace of mind.
-Eli Thomas may also be reached through his personal website,
+Eli Thomas may also be reached through his personal website, www.novaviolin.com.